 BA (Vind), JD (Dalhousie)

-Douglas Ruck, BA’72, QC, became Chair of the Board of Governors for the University of King’s College on July 1, 2018.
+Douglas Ruck, BA’72, KC, became Chair of the Board of Governors for the University of King’s College on July 1, 2018.

 After graduating from the University of King’s College, Doug earned a law degree from Dalhousie University.
 During his legal career, Doug specialized in labour relations and employment, human rights, occupational health and safety, civil litigation and administrative law.
 While in private practice as senior managing partner with Ruck & Mitchell, he chaired the Nova Scotia Labour Standards Tribunal, the Civil Service Employee Relations Board and the Public Sector Compensation Restraint Board.
 He also served as Chairperson of the Board of Inquiry for the Human Rights Commission and was the first full-time chair of the Nova Scotia Labour Board.

 In 1995, Doug was appointed Ombudsman for Nova Scotia, serving until 2000.
 During this time, he promoted the development and implementation of alternative dispute resolutions systems throughout the government and chaired the Premier’s Task Force on Employment Equity in Nova Scotia.